Dark history hangs over tycoon's plan for Balkan mega-mall

 Serbia is a signatory to the non-binding 2009 Terezin declaration, committing to return property to the families of Holocaust victims and to ensure mass graves are identified and protected.
 But implementation has been stalled.

-Serbia lags behind several of its neighbours in recognising the crimes committed against Jews on its soil.
-Neighbouring Hungary, Croatia and Macedonia each have museums dedicated to the Holocaust.
+Serbia lags behind several of its neighbors in recognizing the crimes committed against Jews on its soil.
+Neighboring Hungary, Croatia and Macedonia each have museums dedicated to the Holocaust.
 A small museum in Serbia, founded in the 1960s, looks at the general history of Jews in Yugoslavia.

 To its opponents, the shopping mall is all the more galling given who stands behind it.
 Miroslav Miskovic, head of the Delta empire behind the project, is one of the richest men in the Balkans and a symbol for many Serbs of the murky nexus of politics and business that has dogged the country since the days of strongman Slobodan Milosevic during the 1990s.